benjamin3344/academic-kickstart/content/publication/Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis.md

 parameters of the system are obtained.
 Through the aforementioned two parts, we get the model of the system, and subsequently the simulation and controller design based on the model.
-In addition，the effect of the controller should be verified, and the modeling ， analysis, identification, simulation and control of the system are completed, which provides an engineering example for the study of the flexible systems." abstract_short = "" authors = ["B. Shi"] date = "2016-07-01" image = "" image_preview = "" math = true publication = "B.S. degree dissertation(in Chinese)" publication_short = "" publication_types = ["2"] selected = false title = "Design of the tip control of flexible beam driven by linear moter based on vibration modal analysis" url_code = "" url_dataset = "" url_pdf = "papers/Design of the tip control of flexible beam driven by linear moter based on vibration modal analysis.pdf" url_project = "" url_slides = "" url_video = ""
+In addition，the effect of the controller should be verified, and the modeling, analysis, identification, simulation and control of the system are completed, which provides an engineering example for the study of the flexible systems." abstract_short = "" authors = ["B. Shi"] date = "2016-07-01" image = "" image_preview = "" math = true publication = "B.S. degree dissertation in Chinese" publication_short = "" publication_types = ["2"] selected = false title = "Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis" url_code = "" url_dataset = "" url_pdf = "papers/Design of the tip control of flexible beam driven by linear motor based on vibration modal analysis.pdf" url_project = "" url_slides = "" url_video = ""